EIN 53-0196573

 Program areas at ACE

-Government relations and public affairs: coordinates and publicizes the efforts of the higher Education community in representing its positions and concerns to the federal government.
-Ace's division of government relations (dgr) coordinates the efforts of the higher Education community in representing its concerns to the federal government.
-Staff members prepare testimony for congressional hearings, comment on proposed federal legislation and regulations, and file amicus curiae briefs on court cases with important implications for higher Education, among other activities.
-For federal government policy makers, the division acts as the central source of information and counsel on higher Education issues.
-Division staff members also communicate information on relevant educational concerns and ace policy positions to the media, college and university officials, and the general public.
+Government relations & public affairsace's division of government relations and national engagement (grne) coordinates the efforts of the higher Education community in representing its concerns to the federal government.
+Staff members , engage with federal policy makers on proposed federal legislation and regulations, prepare testimony for congressional hearings and file amicus curiae briefs on court cases with important implications for higher Education, and create shared advocacy materials among other activities.
+For federal government policy makers, the division acts as the central source of information and counsel on issues important to the higher Education community.
+Division staff members also communicate information on relevant federal and state educational concerns and ace policy positions to the media, college and university officials, and the general public.
 Another means of dissemination of this information is the ace annual meeting, which is an ideal setting for networking with colleagues and addressing future challenges of higher Education, including in the public policy arena.the office of public affairs works to maintain the Council's presence as a top source for media on higher Education issues and policy, enhance public understanding of a wide range of higher Education topics, advocate on behalf of ace membership on key issues, and promote the important work of ace programs.

 Annual meeting and other programs: ace's annual meeting brings together higher Education leaders from all sectors.
 The annual meeting is an event to network with colleagues, hear about emerging trends from national thought leaders, and learn about new approaches to campus challenges.